Dr. Albert Celoza

 How long have you been at Phoenix College?
 I’ve been at PC since August of 1987.

 What is your educational background?
-I earned a PhD from Claremont in government from the School of Politics and Economics, a doctorate of philosophy, as well as three master’s degrees, including a master’s in theology and religious studies from the University of San Francisco.
+I earned a Ph.D. from Claremont Graduate University from the School of Politics and Economics, as well as three master’s degrees, including a master’s in theology and religious studies from the University of San Francisco.

 What drove you to what you were studying?
 I truly enjoy reading and studying a lot.
 I’m interested in the political process – though, I would not likely participate in the process as a candidate.
 Instead, I enjoy studying politics and government in an academic way.
 I am interested in the structure - how constitutions are designed and evolve.